-I know you don't want to hear that right now, because you are focused on building brand awareness.
+I know you don't want to hear that right now because you are focused on building a brand awareness marketing strategy.
 But all attention isn't good attention.
-And, if you're not built for growth, you're just going to build awareness to a broken brand.
+And, if you're not built for growth, you're just going to build awareness to a broken marketing funnel.

-If you want to build your growth engine, get the Growth Marketing Strategy Kit.
+If you want to build your growth engine that is actually scaleable, get the Growth Playbook.

 However, not all brand awareness is created equal.